 Pertussis (Whooping Cough)

 Pertussis is a respiratory disease caused by the bacterium Bordetella pertussis.
 It is airborne, highly contagious, and responsible for an annual 18 million illnesses and 250,000 deaths worldwide.
-Globally, pertussis is one of the leading causes of death for children under 5 years old.
+Globally, pertussis remains one of the leading causes of death for children under 5 years old.
 In the United States, the annual number of pertussis cases has been increasing since the early 1980s.
-Despite high vaccine coverage, there were still over 48,000 cases reported in the U.S. in 2012, which is the highest number since 1955.
+Despite high vaccine coverage, the U.S. has reported an average of 25,000 diagnosed cases per year from 2010-2019.
+This is a level unseen since the early 1960s.

 Prompt diagnosis of early pertussis is critical for minimizing the extent and economic burden of pertussis outbreaks.
 Specifically, timely contact tracing and deployment of prophylactic antibiotics to high-risk close contacts depends on the swift diagnosis of pertussis cases.
 Rapid diagnosis of pertussis also facilitates antibiotic stewardship and optimal patient care by enabling the immediate initiation of antibiotic therapy to infected individuals and by preventing unnecessary antibiotic administration to uninfected individuals.